dufourc1/ML_CS433_project1/README.md

   c) add interactions between the categorical variables and the continuous features

-  d) train a 'Ridge regression model', using 'cross_validation' to determine the hyper-parameter `lambda`
+  d) train a Ridge regression model, using `cross_validation` to determine the hyper-parameter `lambda`

   e) compute predictions and create the .csv file